 - Over-the-counter laxatives may help if adding more fiber to your diet does not.
 Before taking any laxatives, ask your doctor what she suggests.

 - Don't ignore your urge to go.
 Putting off bowel movements for later can lead to constipation; stools may become harder to pass and end up causing pain and tearing.

 - Don't strain or sit on the toilet too long.
 This can increase pressure in the anal canal.

 - Gently clean and dry your anal area after each bowel movement.

-- Avoid irritants to the skin, such as certain soaps or bubble baths.
+- Avoid irritants to the skin, such as scented soaps or bubble baths.

-- Get treatment for chronic constipation or prolonged diarrhea.
+- Get treatment for chronic constipation or ongoing diarrhea.

-- Sitz baths, or hip baths, can be taken to promote healing of an anal fissure.
-By soaking the rectal area in a tub of warm water -- 2 to 3 times a day for 10 to 15 minutes -- you can cleanse the anus, improve blood flow, and relax the anal sphincter.
+- Sitz baths, or hip baths, can promote healing of an anal fissure.
+By soaking the rectal area in a tub of warm water -- two or three times a day for 10 to 15 minutes -- you can clean the anus, improve blood flow, and relax the anal sphincter.

-These conservative measures are typically enough to heal most anal fissures within a few weeks to a few months.
-But when these actions are not enough, more aggressive treatments can be applied for persistent or reoccurring fissures.
+These habits are usually enough to heal most anal fissures within a few weeks to a few months.
+But when they aren't enough, ask your doctor about other treatments.